craft-coder/Softwareentwicklung-2022/README.md

 🌻 Welcome to the repository for the lecture 📓 "Softwareentwicklung & Absicherung automatisierter Fahrfunktionen".

-It will contain the source code for the associated example and serves as a training place to get familiar with version controll systems.
+It will contain the source code for the associated example and serves as a training place to get familiar with version control systems.

 Feel free to contribute to this repository by e.g. creating a Pull-Request.